 Dana joined the AODA in 2007 and, after completing her first and second degrees, earned the degree of Druid Adept in 2013.
 Her Druid Adept project explored connections between permaculture and druidry, the end result was published as Sacred Actions: Living the Wheel of the Year through Earth-Centered Sustainable Practices in 2021 and The Sacred Actions Journal in 2022.
 She has since completed the degrees of Bardic Adept (2017) and Ovate Adept (2020), making her the first Ollave Adept in AODA in 2020.
 She joined the Grand Grove in 2014 as Grand Pendragon and became an Archdruid in 2015.
 At the Fall Equinox in 2019, she stepped into the role of Grand Archdruid.
 She was the founding editor of Triilthon and served as Chief Editor of Trilithon: The Journal of the Ancient Order of Druids in America for issues 1, 2, 3, 4, and 8 as well as chief editor of the ongoing Druids Book of Ceremonies, Prayers, and Songs series, published by AODA.
 She is also a Druid-grade member in the Order of Bards, Ovates, and Druids, and was chosen as the 18th Mount Haemus Scholar by OBOD for her work, “Channeling the Awen Within: An Exploration of Learning the Bardic Arts in the Modern Druid Tradition.”
 Dana holds a Bachelors Degree in English, a Masters Degree in Linguistics, and a Ph.D. in Rhetoric and Composition, and by day, enjoys her job as a university professor.
 Dana is the illustrator and author of the Tarot of Trees, Plant Spirit Oracle and TreeLore Oracle.
 She is also the author of the forthcoming Land Healing: Physical, Metaphysical, and Ritual Approaches to Healing the Earth (REDfeather, 2024).
 She is committed to her bardic arts, practicing watercolor, leatherwork, and various natural arts with dedication.
-Her writings on druidry and sustainability can be found at The Druid’s Garden (www.thedruidsgarden.com).
+Her writings on druidry, regenerative living, permaculture, and nature can be found at The Druid’s Garden (www.thedruidsgarden.com).